VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 title: C# Tuples.
 Conversions.
 tags: [CSharp, tuples, Language Design]
 ---
-In a statically typed language like C#, every new kind of type or an expression needs to define how it fits into the framework of type conversions.
+In a statically typed language like C#, every new kind of type or a new expression needs to define how it fits into the framework of type conversions.
 Tuples are not an exception.

-Truth be told, initially it was believed that it would be better if tuples have only very limited support for conversions.
-That was mostly out of fear that composite type such as tuple would run into contradicting scenarios with conversion classification.
+Truth be told, initially it was believed that it would be better for tuples to have only a very limited support for conversions.
+That was mostly out of fear that a composite type such as tuple would run into contradicting scenarios with conversion classification.
 I.E. if `(int, object)` needs to convert to `(object, int)`, do we have an implicit or explicit conversion or something in between?
 Is it boxing, or unboxing, or both?
 Forcing the user to deconstruct/reconstruct into a tuple of a desired type would avoid the issues, but it was quickly found to be inconvenient.

 **"Distributing" behavior of tuple conversions.**